vrmer/wdps_1/README v1.0.md

 # README Group 3 Assignment 1

-In this readme, all of the installation instructions and coding choices will be further elaborated.
+This repository contains the solution of group 3 for the Entity Linking Assignment from the course Web Processing Data Systems 2021 at VU Amsterdam.
+Our solution recognizes named entity mentions in Web pages and link them to Wikidata.
+In the following sections, the installation instructions and coding choices will be further elaborated.

 ## Installation